Mon Feb 15 2021

 Landlords have certain responsibilities to ensure that the tenants’ rights are respected.
 Those responsibilities are:

-Landlords in Florida are not responsible for upkeep on mobile homes or other structures owned by the tenant.
+Landlords in Florida are not responsible for the upkeep of mobile homes or other structures owned by the tenant.

 Landlords and tenants may terminate a lease in Florida, but only in certain circumstances and with notice.
 If a rental agreement does state the duration of the lease, then the duration is set by how often the rent is paid (i.e., if rent is due every week, then the tenancy is week to week).
 This also determines how much notice either party must give before terminating the lease.
 Rental laws in Florida law require: